jeffeverett/opengl-driving-scene/README.md

 - `libglfw3-dev`
 - `libglm-dev`

-After installing the above, use the following commands to build the program:
+After installing the above, simply run `make` to build the program:
-- `mkdir Build`
-- `cd Build`
-- `cmake ..`
 - `make`

+This will create a `Build` directory, use CMake to build the project in that directory, and then copy the executable to the topmost directory.

-Then run the program like so:
+The program can then be run like so:
-- `cd final`
 - `./final`

 # Keys:
 - `ESC`: Exit program